-- (1) All applications for removal of a protected tree pursuant to Section 8.10.050 shall give notice in accordance with this Section, the Tree and Landscape Technical Manual, and any applicable provisions of Chapter 18.77. - (2) After submittal of an application to remove a protected tree, notice shall be given consistent with subsection (b)(4) and shall include the date of the proposed removal and the basis for the application. - (3) Upon determination of a protected tree removal application, notice shall be given consistent with subsection (b)(4) and shall include a description of the decision and how to appeal it. - (4) Notices required pursuant to this section shall include the address of the property, a description of the protected tree, including species, size, and location, and urban forestry contact information, and shall be given as follows: - (i) By mail to all owners and residents of property within 600 feet of the exterior boundary of the property containing the protected tree, and to all principal urban forestry partner organizations. - (ii) By posting on the property, in one or more locations visible to the public. - (iii) By posting on the city's website.
+- (1) All applications for removal of a protected tree pursuant to Section 8.10.050 shall give notice in accordance with this Section, the Tree and Landscape Technical Manual, and any applicable provisions of Chapter 18.77. - (2) After submittal of an application to remove a protected tree, in notice shall be given consistent with subsection (b)(4) and shall include the date of the proposed removal and the basis for the application. - (3) Upon determination of a protected tree removal application, notice shall be given consistent with subsection (b)(4) and shall include a description of the decision and how to appeal it. - (4) Notices required pursuant to this section shall include the address of the property, a description of the protected tree, including species, size, and location, and urban forestry contact information, and shall be given as follows:

-(c) Appeals.
+- (i) By mail to all owners and residents of property within 600 feet of the exterior boundary of the property containing the protected tree, and to all principal urban forestry partner organizations. - (ii) By posting on the property, in one or more locations visible to the public. - (iii) By posting on the city's website.

-- (1) Any person applying to remove a protected tree pursuant to Section 8.10.050(a), and any owner or resident of property within 600 feet of the exterior boundary of the property containing the protected tree, may appeal the urban forester's decision to the city council in a manner prescribed by the urban forester. - (2) Any person applying to remove a protected tree pursuant to Section 8.10.050(b), (c), (d), or (e), and any owner or resident of property within 600 feet of the exterior boundary of the property containing the protected tree may
+(a)(c) Appeals.

-- appeal the director of planning and development service's decision in accordance with the procedures set forth in Chapter 18.78. - (3) All appeals must be filed within fourteen days of posting of notice on the property pursuant to subsection (b)(4)(ii).
+- (1) Any person applying to remove a protected tree pursuant to Section 8.10.050(a), and any owner or resident of property within 600 feet of the exterior boundary of the property containing the protected tree, may appeal the urban forester's decision to the city council in a manner prescribed by the urban forester. - Any person seeking the director's approval applying to remove a protected tree pursuant to Section 8.10.050(b), (c), (d), or (e), and any owner or resident of property within 600 feet of the exterior boundary of the property containing the protected treethe ordinance codified in this chapter who is aggrieved by a decision of the director may appeal the director of planning and development service's such-decision in accordance with the procedures set forth in Chapter 18.78 (Appeals). - (3) All appeals must be filed within fourteen days of posting of notice on the property pursuant to subsection (b)(4)(ii).